The 10 Best "One Hit Wonders" From The 1980s

 Whatever caused the Exxon Valdez Oil Spill, the fact that it happened in such a remote location added to the difficulty of responding quickly to it and preventing further damage.
 To clean up the spill, it took more than four summers, 10,000 workers (at its peak), approximately a thousand boats and about 100 helicopters and airplanes.

-Cost to the Environment
+Cost To The Environment

 Despite the extent of the human cleanup efforts, the damage to the environment was unparalleled.
 No one really knows exactly how many animals died due to the oil spill, but the best estimates include some of these numbers: